 We have historically experienced a sequential decline in revenues in the first quarter of our fiscal year, as the sales organization spends time developing new business after higher close rates in the fourth quarter, and because sales to European customers are typically weaker during the summer months.
 During the second quarter of our fiscal year, we have historically experienced increased sales, driven by the government sector, concurrent with the end of the U.S. federal government's fiscal year in September, as well as an increase in business from European markets.
-We derive a majority of our revenue in any given quarter from orders booked in the same quarter.
-Bookings and revenues typically follow intra-quarter seasonality patterns weighted toward the back end of the quarter.
+We derive a majority of our revenue in any given quarter from customer orders booked in the same quarter.
+Customer orders and revenues typically follow intra-quarter seasonality patterns weighted toward the back end of the quarter.
+If recurring services and cloud revenue continues to increase as a percentage of our total revenues, historical seasonal patterns may become less pronounced.